This post may contain affiliate links. Please see our disclosure policy for more details.

 Frequently Asked Questions

 Yes!
-You can use plant-based milk and butter of choice.
+You can use plant based milk and butter of choice.
+Here are the best milk for toddlers.

 Can I use frozen strawberries?